 Can I travel whilst pregnant?

 Yes, our policies include emergency medical expenses cover for pregnancy and childbirth from week 0 to week 28 whilst you’re away.
-However, from the start of week 29 to week 40 of the pregnancy, there is no cover for claims relating to normal pregnancy and normal childbirth or cancellation.
+(24 weeks for multiple births) However, from the start of week 29 of the pregnancy, there is no cover for any claims relating to pregnancy.

 Please note we will not cover denial of boarding by your carrier so you should check that you will be able to travel with the carrier/airline in advance as regulations vary from one carrier/airline to another.